CNY Veterans Parade & Expo

 The Expo, held in the Center of Progress building, features displays with a special emphasis on military history, local companies, and local organizations helping present military personnel or veterans.
 Last year, more than 50 organizations took part in the Expo.
 Organizations and individuals exhibit important artifacts from the Revolutionary War, War of 1812, the Civil War, and the Vietnam War.
 Local groups offer ways to get involved, such as gathering goods to send to deployed troops.
 The VA and other organizations present information about services available to veterans of any age.
-There will once again be a presentation about TRI-Care for retirees and a Kids' Area, Sponsored by TOPS, that will feature activities, games, displays and even face painting.
+There will once again be a Kids' Area, Sponsored by TOPS, that will feature activities, games, displays and even face painting.

 The Expo will feature military and veterans themed kiosks, featuring many hands-on exhibits and informational displays such as:

 * Children's Area: An expanded section will feature activities, game displays and even face painting and magicians

 * Fort Drum and the 10th Mountain Division will have a strong presence at this event, displaying many of their troops, vehicles and information about the Army.

 * A private display of Vietnam era uniforms, patches, and memorabilia